basho-labs/terraform-riak/README.md

 ### Configure AWS Access

 You will need to create an [AWS SSH key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) as well as a set of [access keys](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
+Please note that AWS SSH keys are region-specific, and that `terraform-riak` defaults to the `US-East (N. Virginia)` region.

 Set the following environment variables accordingly: